 Your ENERGY STAR and Indoor airPLUS home can provide a more comfortable living environment because it includes properly engineered HVAC system sizing, improved duct and equipment installation, improved filtration and whole-house and spot ventilation to dilute and remove indoor pollutants.

 The home provides protection from potential exposure to combustion pollutants by the installation of heating equipment that cannot spill combustion gases inside the home and preventing pollutants in the garage from entering your house.
 Also, carbon monoxide alarms are in all sleeping areas.

 After purchasing a home with EPA Indoor airPLUS qualification, you'll receive a manual explaining your home's indoor air quality features and how to operate your home to continue minimizing the risk of indoor air quality problems.
 In addition, your home will have a label as proof that it was built to the high indoor air quality specifications if you resell the home.

 All Indoor airPLUS homes must first earn ENERGY STAR certification.
-ENERGY STAR certified new homes are designed and built to standards well above most other homes on the market today, delivering energy efficiency savings of up to 30 percent when compared to typical new homes.
+ENERGY STAR certified new homes are at least 10% more energy efficient than homes built to code and achieve a 20% improvement on average.
 A new home that has earned the ENERGY STAR label has undergone a process of inspections, testing and verification to meet strict requirements set by the U.S. Environmental Protection Agency (EPA), delivering better quality, better comfort and better durability.